Neve Dkalim 14-18.8.2005

 what hurts her the most.
 Eventually she left.

-out to be a suicide bomber's belt caught in a nearby
+to be a suicide bomber's belt caught in a nearby friendly

-and hurried to some other place, told to expect heavy
+hurried to some other place, told to expect heavy resistance

-resistance from hundreds of furious protesters.
-We weren't
+from hundreds of furious protesters.
+We weren't really awake

-really awake as we marched, hearing terrible screams in the
+as we marched, hearing terrible screams in the distance.

-recall doing anything, maybe because there were no buses, I
+doing anything, maybe because there were no buses, I wasn't

-wasn't really awake.
-After a few minutes we pulled back to
+really awake.
+After a few minutes we pulled back to our

 Sometime later we marched back to the industrial zone to